 In order to minimise the credit risk, the management of the Group has delegated a team responsible for determination of credit limits, credit approvals and other monitoring procedures to ensure that follow-up action is taken to recover overdue debts.
-In addition, the Group reviews the recoverable amount trade debt at the end of the reporting period to ensure that adequate impairment loss is recognised for irrecoverable amount.
-In this regard, the directors of the Company consider that the Group's credit risk is significantly reduced.
+In addition, the Group reviews the recoverable amount of trade debt and contract assets, especially with the Chinese real estate developers, at the end of the reporting period to ensure that adequate impairment loss is recognised for irrecoverable amount.

-The Group is exposed to concentration of credit risk as at 31 December 2022 on the trade and retention receivables from the Group's five major customers amounting to approximately HK\$51,062,000 (2021: HK\$72,179,000) and accounted for 80% (2021: 75%) of the Group's total trade and retention receivables.
+The Group is exposed to concentration of credit risk as at 31 December 2023 on the trade and retention receivables from the Group's five major customers amounting to approximately HK\$43.1 million (2022: HK\$51.1 million) and accounted for 55% (2022: 84%) of the Group's total trade and retention receivables.
 In the opinion of the directors of the Company, the major customers of the Group are reputable organisation in the market.
 The directors of the Company consider that the credit risk is limited in this regard.
 In addition, the Group performs impairment assessment under ECL model on trade balances individually or based on provision matrix.
 Credit-impaired debtors are assessed for impairment individually, the remaining trade and retention receivables and contract assets are grouped under a provision matrix based on shared credit risk characteristics by reference to repayment histories for recurring customers and current past due exposure for the new customers.
-During the Year, net reversal of impairment losses of approximately HK\$955,000 and net impairment losses of approximately HK\$5,763,000 (2021: HK\$1,511,000 and HK\$1,569,000) are recognised for trade and retention receivables and contract assets, respectively.
+During the Year, net impairment losses of approximately HK\$4.6 million and HK\$31.4 million (2022: HK\$1.0 million and HK\$5.8 million) are recognised for trade and retention receivables and contract assets, respectively.